germilasaintjean/orphanage_management/README.md

 ## Overview
-I build a complete Ruby on Rails application that manages related data through complex forms and  RESful routes.This is a "Management Orphanage System"
+I build a complete Ruby on Rails application that manages related data through complex forms and  RESful(REpresentational State Transfer) routes.This is a "Management Orphanage System"

 ## For making a great Installation